Aston Martin DB7 Vantage V12 For Sale

 14. Rear badging

 While removing the rather cheap looking plastic DB7 and Vantage badging in preparation for respraying some of the location pegs broke off despite great care being taken.
 I decided to abandon originality in favour of what I regard as a more subtle and aesthetically pleasing result.
 We filled in the locator holes and when all done, used a small discrete V12 badge from a V12 Vantage - so you could almost say it was made for the job!
-I have kept the original badging in case any future owner wants to use it.

 15. Indicator tell-tale light modification.